 Note: Some publishers restrict the number of times documents can be printed.

 A Secure PDF is a file containing features that prevent reproduction or distribution to other users, in the same way that users are prohibited from making copies of printed documents.
-This security features simply enforces existing copyright laws.
+This security feature simply enforces existing copyright laws.